wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 So why is this useful?

-Well, there are a couple of nice things about this API, apart from the fact that we have a `.set()` method and a `.has()` method and a `.delete()` method, one big benefit of a map is the keys can be any type other than just using a string or an allowed variable name.
+Well, there are a couple of nice things about this API, apart from the fact that you have a `.set()`, `.has()` and `.delete()` method.

+One big benefit of a map is the keys can be any type other than just using a string or an allowed variable name.

 So instead of passing name as the key when we called `.set()` on `myMap`, we could pass a number like `myMap.set(100, 'This is a number');`